-Even to the uninitiated, Hamden is a name that may already ring a bell, as this northern suburb of New Haven often ranks highly on lists of America’s best small cities and most liveable towns.
+Even to the uninitiated, Hamden is a name that may already ring a bell.
+This northern suburb of New Haven often ranks highly on lists of America’s most liveable towns.

-There’s a real sense of community in Hamden, which you’ll witness at Town Center Park, putting on farmers’ markets, free concerts, open-air movies and the 4th of July fireworks.
+I’m smitten with the sense of community in Hamden, which you’ll witness at Town Center Park.
+It’s an idyllic venue for farmers’ markets, free concerts, open-air movies, and the 4th of July fireworks.

-You may hear Hamden described as the “Land of the Sleeping Giant”, and this comes from a basalt ridge, almost three miles long and resembling a mighty giant lying on his back.
+You may hear Hamden described as the “Land of the Sleeping Giant”.
+The name comes from a basalt ridge, almost three miles long and resembling a supine giant.

 You can traverse this epic landform on foot, and discover another ancient formation close by at West Rock Ridge.